 Camí de la Ronda DAY 1 in Costa Brava

-El Camí de la Ronda is characterised by sweeping forests and jagged cliffs that conceal hidden bays and picture-perfect calas for a hiking based summer holiday to escape the crowded beaches in towns and cities, or an adventure hike off season.
+El Camí de la Ronda is characterised by sweeping forests and jagged cliffs that conceal hidden bays and picture-perfect calas for a hiking based summer holiday.
+Escape the crowded beaches in towns and cities to find amazing beaches in the summer or complete the trails for an adventure hike off season.
 You will discover the Catalan coast from a unique perspective while enjoying healthy open air and the cleanest Mediterranean crystal clear blue water.

 El Camí la Ronda, or to give it its official name, The GR-92, Gran Recorrido 92, can be divided into sections on the Costa Brava and Costa Dorada and at various points the GR-92 heads inland away from the coast around large urbanisations like Barcelona.

 NOTE: in popular foreign media, Camí de La Ronda refers to the section of the GR-92 trail between Palamós and Begur on the Costa Brava when in fact Camí de La Ronda is a term locally used to describe the whole of the GR-92 coastal trail.
-If your looking for the 'classic' Camí de La Ronda then the Begur to Palamós is what you want.
+If your looking for the 'classic' Camí de La Ronda then my three day trip along the Begur to Palamós section is what you are looking for.

 On the Costa Brava, the GR-92 starts at Portbou, goes around Cap de Creus and heads inland, through the Aiguamolls de l'Emporda Natural Park, over the Montgri Massif and Les Gavarres Massif, until reaching Lloret de Mar.
 From there the trail goes inland again up through Montnegre-El Corredor Natural Park towards Santa Coloma de Gramenet, and crosses the River Besos and Collserola Mountains.